Shubham2194/cronjob-k8s/README.md

 ![image](https://github.com/user-attachments/assets/7cc60b69-dd27-4c48-b384-35b745ef9d7b)

-we are successfully able to Clone and Run nun some set of commands using Job.
+we are successfully able to Clone and Run some set of commands using Job.

 Step 6:
 Let's setup it at 9AM IST with cronjob and run the script which is present in the repo.